Dynamic-Aryan/Dynamic-Aryan/README.md

 - 🤝 I’m looking for help with **some developers in front-end and bakend**

-- 👨‍💻 All of my projects are available at [https://aryanpachchigar1.netlify.app/](https://aryanpachchigar1.netlify.app/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://aryanpachchigar1.netlify.app/)

 - 📫 How to reach me **aryanpachchigar91@gmail.com**